yesmeck/reactive.macro/README.md

 ### `bind`

-Automatic a state to a form control.
+Bind a state to a form control.

 - `state` - The state which is declared bye `state` macro.